ethereum/ethereum-org-website/src/content/developers/docs/scaling/layer-2/index.md

 ---
 title: Layer 2 scaling
-description: An introduction to the different scaling options currently being developed by the Ethereum community.
+description: An introduction to the different layer 2 scaling solutions currently being developed by the Ethereum community.
 lang: en
 sidebar: true
 incomplete: true